Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Abstract

 \section{Abstract}

-With the prevalence of machine learning services, crowdsourced data containing sensitive information poses substantial privacy challenges.
-Existing work focusing on protecting against membership inference attacks under the rigorous framework of differential privacy are vulnerable to attribute inference attacks.
-In light of the current gap between theory and practice, we develop a novel theoretical framework for privacy-preservation under the attack of attribute inference.
-Under our framework, we propose a minimax optimization formulation to protect the given attribute and analyze its privacy guarantees against arbitrary adversaries.
-On the other hand, it is clear that privacy constraint may cripple utility when the protected attribute is correlated with the target variable.
-To this end, we also prove an information-theoretic lower bound to precisely characterize the fundamental trade-off between utility and privacy.
-Empirically, we extensively conduct experiments to corroborate our privacy guarantee and validate the inherent trade-offs in different privacy preservation algorithms.
-Our experimental results indicate that the adversarial representation learning approaches achieve the best trade-off in terms of privacy preservation and utility maximization.
+Crowdsourced data used in machine learning services might carry sensitive information about attributes that users do not want to share.
+Various methods have been proposed to minimize the potential information leakage of sensitive attributes while maximizing the task accuracy.
+However, little is known about the theory behind these methods.
+In light of this gap, we develop a novel theoretical framework for attribute obfuscation.
+Under our framework, we propose a minimax optimization formulation to protect the given attribute and analyze its inference guarantees against worst-case adversaries.
+Meanwhile, it is clear that in general there is a tension between minimizing information leakage and maximizing task accuracy.
+To understand this, we prove an information-theoretic lower bound to precisely characterize the fundamental trade-off between accuracy and information leakage.
+We conduct experiments on two real-world datasets to corroborate the inference guarantees and validate this trade-off.
+Our results indicate that, among several alternatives, the adversarial learning approach achieves the best trade-off in terms of attribute obfuscation and accuracy maximization.